nielsd/xen-host-allbackup/README.md

 REQUIREMENTS
 ------------
  - install the "backup-manager" program
- - install "ssmtp" or any simple email sender program for email notifications
+ - install "ssmtp" or any simple email sender program ("sendmail") for email notifications

 INSTALLATION
 ------------
 As root on the LVM Host system ("Dom0" in XEN):

- - open the scripts in /usr/local/sbin/ and adapt the config sections
  - copy files to the host system
+ - edit config file /etc/xenbackup.conf
  - list your volumes in /etc/xenback_vols
  - check config of backup-manager /etc/backup-manager.conf (mainly point BM_REPOSITORY_ROOT="/backup/guests" to the "BCKMNTP" mountpoint in the scripts)

-TODO
+CHANGES
 ----
-This is very early, but working, software.
+This is productive software, but comes without any warranty!

+1.0a
  - single config file
- - make more generic (name and docs independent from Xen)
+ - generic pathes
+ - strong code cleanout

 DISCLAIMER